jasonbuechler/asus-rebadger/README.md

 ## Does all the "secret commands" to fix the MTD5 partition and allow unlocked firmware
 ![secret-sauce-and-unlocked-firmware](https://github.com/jasonbuechler/asus-rebadger/blob/master/github_resources/badger220-secret-sauce-and-unlocked-firmware.gif?raw=true)

-## And basically everything else too.
+...And basically everything else too.